 Rabbits live in a colony setting where they can live a natural life in a family group.
 They play and sleep together and regularly groom each other.
 There are both indoor and outdoor areas with tunnels, sleeping pods, platforms, brush piles and climbing sections.
 The dusting area of diatomaceous earth mixed with sand and fresh herbs allows the rabbits to naturally deter potential parasites.
 Their diet consists of hay, grass, vegetables and herbs with supplementation of Mana Pro pellets.
 They are a happy group who run to greet visitors to their home.

 The chickens and ducks live together in a barn with free-access to a fenced area.
 To protect them from predators, we use a 200 foot electric poultry fence that can easily be moved to allow constant access to fresh grass.
 In addition to pasture they are given fresh vegetables, herbs and layer feed.
-A portion of our garden is planted especially for the poultry.

-The goats are a wonderful part of the farm sanctuary and often provide amusement.
+The goats are a wonderful part of the sanctuary and often provide amusement.
 Nutmeg, Lily and Charlotte arrived as babies and were bottle fed on the farm.
 Matcha came to us from another rescue.
 Charlotte, the youngest member of the group, amuses us with her antics and will climb on anything within reach.
 When Charlotte first arrived she was so tiny she lived in the house and slept on a raised dog bed.
 She is very dog-like and will curl up in your lap when you sit on the ground.

 Pollinator gardens are ever-changing and expanding.
 In addition to native flowering plants, other aspects are included for a complete habitat.
 Small swales are incorporated for butterflies to re-hydrate and soak up minerals from the soil.
-A decorative pond includes a fountain that splashes rocks for the bees.
+A decorative pond includes a fountain that splashes onto rocks for the bees.
 Trees, bushes, and native grasses are strategically placed for pollinators to rest and roost overnight.
 A focal point is the B’ville Apiary hives which are always full of activity.
 These honey bees are the first to discover the Bee Balm patch when it blooms.